AS

 Role + Team

-Design Systems Lead on a team of 4 designers
+Design Systems Lead on a subteam of 4 designers (Yiyang Zhang, Megan Chai, and Jasmine Kim)

-Design Systems Lead on a team of 4 designers
+Design Systems Lead on a subteamteam of 4 designers

-Design Systems Lead on a team of 4 designers
+Design Systems Lead on a subteam of 4 designers (Yiyang Zhang, Megan Chai, and Jasmine Kim)

 Client